Social distancing is the new normal

 At Best Buy they are offering only curbside service.
 Customers are able to buy and pick up major appliances and electronics while staying in their cars.

-"I just move to the area, and I've had to buy TVs right from my car literally," shopper Carol Giddens said.
+"I just moved to the area, and I've had to buy TVs right from my car, literally," shopper Carol Giddens said.

-With the Stay-at-Home order and social distancing recommendations still in place this will be our new normal, at least for the next several weeks when the governor lifts the order.

 More News